Diocese of Little Rock: 1867 to 1900

-The second bishop of Little Rock was Reverend Edward Fitzgerald from the Archdiocese of Cincinnati, named by Pope Pius IX in 1867.
+The second bishop of Little Rock was Edward Fitzgerald from the Archdiocese of Cincinnati, named by Pope Pius IX in 1867.

 At that time, the diocese had four parishes, five priests, and a Catholic population of 1600.
 The succeeding decades brought streams of European immigrants to the state: Benedictine monks from St. Meinrad, Indiana came in 1876 to Logan County to serve a growing German population.
 The Holy Ghost Fathers in 1879 started ministering to German colonies near Morrilton.
 A Polish parish was set up at Marche in 1880, and Italian ones followed in Sunnyside, Tontitown, New Gascony, and Barton.

 In 1891, the Vatican removed the Indian Territory from the Diocese of Little Rock, creating the Apostolic Vicariate of the Indian Territory.
 In 1894, Fitzgerald dedicated the first church in Arkansas for African-Americans at Pine Bluff, where the diocese had previously established an industrial school for that group.

 1900 to 1946

 In 1906, Pope Pius X named Monsignor John B. Morris of the Diocese of Nashville as coadjutor bishop to assist Fitzgerald.
 Upon the death of Fitzgerald in 1907, Morris automatically succeeded him as the third bishop of Little Rock.

 Morris opened Little Rock College for Boys in 1908 at a cost of $50,000.
 He also opened St. Joseph's Orphanage in North Little Rock, which was completed at a cost of $150,000 and placed under the care of the Benedictine Sisters, in 1910.
 He presided over the first diocesan synod in February 1909, and established the first school for Catholic teachers during the following June.

 In 1911, Morris founded St. John Home Missions Seminary at Little Rock College; he considered it as his greatest accomplishment.
 That same year, he established the diocesan newspaper, The Southern Guardian.
 Morris erected separate parishes for African Americans in El Dorado, Fort Smith, Helena, Hot Springs, Lake Village, Little Rock, North Little Rock, and Pine Bluff; Morris also opened an African-American orphanage at Pine Bluff.
 He founded a school for boys near Searcy under the care of Poor Brothers of St. Francis, as well as a school for delinquent girls run by the Good Shepherd Sisters in Hot Springs.

 Morris was confronted with a resurgence of anti-Catholicism early in his tenure.
 During World War I, many German American Catholics and German-speaking priests in Arkansas found themselves under suspicion.
 Morris, who was strongly patriotic and sold bonds during the war, helped mitigate such bigotry through his friendship with Arkansas Governor Joseph Robinson.
 Despite the financial hardships of the Great Depression, Morris raised $20,000 to purchase an organ for St. Andrew's Cathedral.
 Morris opened Catholic High School for Boys in Little Rock in 1930.
 He publicly condemned anti-Semitism following the Kristallnacht attacks on Jews in Germany in November 1938.
 Morris died in 1946.